Comet-Robotics/chessbots-embedded/README.md

 # ChessBots Embedded
 Welcome to the ChessBots Embedded repo!

-Adding this stuff for myself for the light sensor task, on what's remaining:
+Adding this stuff for myself for the light sensor task, on what's remaining.
+Should delete and replace with normal README at the end:
 - [ ] Determine if it's needed to have the polled value also be a sum, or if taking a sample at one point is fine.
 - [ ] Determine how to track what tile each sensor is on.
 Will likely need this because how else can we tell if one part of the sensor is on a different color from another sensor?
 - [ ] Determine how we will use auto-alignment upon reaching an edge.
 Likely, will have the forward motor stay static while the back motor moves until it detects a change.